XxAcielxX/arch-plasma-install/README.md

 If your computer doesn't recognise the USB stick or throws an error when trying to boot into it, you likely has Secure Boot on.
 Go into your BIOS settings and disable Secure Boot.
+Tip: Hit CTRL+L to quickly clear the screen

 ## Connect to the internet <a name="connect-to-the-internet"></a>
 Firstly, use the command: